PoseDiffusion: Solving Pose Estimation via Diffusion-aided Bundle Adjustment: Conclusion

 \subsection{Acknowledgements.}

 We would like to thank Nikita Karaev, Luke Melas-Kyriazi, and Shangzhe Wu for their insightful discussions.
-We appreciate the great help from Jason Y. Zhang for generously sharing the code for baseline reproduction and benchmark evaluation.
+We appreciate the great help from Jason Y. Zhang for sharing the baseline/benchmark code.
 Jianyuan Wang is supported by Facebook Research.
 Christian Rupprecht is supported by ERC-CoG UNION 101001212 and VisualAI EP/T028572/1.